VincentLeV/VincentLeV/README.md

 - ⚡ Fun fact: ...
 -->

-I code everyday on practical projects that I come up with.
+I code everyday on practical projects that I come up with, seriously **everyday**.
 I'm trying to balance between Designing and Programming since I have so many ideas on _UX/UI Design_ and _Front-end Development Projects_ at the same time 😄.

 I spend a lot of time on Codepen.
 I also love painting, playing music and watching movies.